 A reversionary beneficiary nomination remains in place until it becomes invalid due to either divorce or death of a nominated beneficiary.
 If the reversionary beneficiary is a child, the Income Stream must be paid out as a lump sum once the child attains age 18 years of age.
 You can’t nominate a child aged 18 or over unless they’re between 18 and 25 and financially dependent on you, or they’re disabled within the meaning of the Disability Services Act 1986 (Cwlth).

-You can make a binding nomination by either completing a Binding Nomination Form or Non-Lapsing Binding Nomination Form.
+You can make a binding nomination by either completing a Binding Nomination of Beneficiaries Form or Non-Lapsing Binding Death Nomination of Beneficiaries Form.
 You can make a reversionary beneficiary nomination by completing a Reversionary Beneficiary Nomination Form.

 You can also speak to a QIEC Financial Planning (FP) Financial Planner who are available to assist with beneficiary nominations for your account.1 Simple advice about beneficiary nominations for your QIEC Super account is considered Intra-fund advice and is covered by your QIEC Super membership at no additional cost.